 Working alone for the day feels lonely and isolated.
 We know that feeling.
 Sitting on your desk at home or a cafe is not as good as sitting in the open office with colleagues and friends around.
 Is it?

-Using state-of-the-art tools for remote working, decent planning, team cooperation, and ongoing developments, we are successfully sailing the boat of remote work during this COVID-19 storm!
+Using state-of-the-art tools for remote working, decent planning, team cooperation, adapting to remote working traits, and ongoing developments, we are successfully sailing the boat of remote work during this COVID-19 storm!

 We are confident that this personal side of our company’s workstyle transition will inspire you to adopt remote working for your company, which is quite urgent now given the threat of Coronavirus.